PRESS AREA

 Eric Smith, Vice President

-Michaela Higgins, Non-Board Member Acting Secretary
+Michaela Higgins, Secretary

 John Starr